kush2shah/kush2shah/README.md

 ### Hi!
+I'm Kush.
-I'm a Sophomore at The University of North Carolina at Chapel Hill studying Computer Science and Business Administration.
+> I'm a Sophomore at The University of North Carolina at Chapel Hill studying Computer Science and Business Administration.

 I know how to code in
 - Java